Cleaning Guides

 We’ve all been there.
 The heavy, stifling, unnatural smell of burning plastic starts setting into your home and there’s only one place that’s coming from – your oven.
 There’s no way around it, you’ll have to clean the burnt plastic off your oven.

-Yeah, it’s not an easy nor pleasant task, so roll your sleeves and get ready to put some elbow grease.
+Yeah, it’s not an easy or pleasant task, so roll your sleeves and get ready to put some elbow grease.
 We’ve gathered the know-how of our professional cleaners to help you clean the melted plastic from your oven.

-Preparation & safety measures
+Preparation and safety measures

 Be careful.
 Burns, breathing in burnt plastic fumes and other health hazards may occur to you while you’re trying to scrape the plastic from your oven.

 Make sure to wear gloves and eye protection.
 Both are fairly inexpensive and can be found at your closest hardware store.
 And don’t substitute protection goggles with sunglasses or glasses.
-The glass that your eyewear is made from can shatter and cause much bigger problems to your eyesight, so spend the extra AU$5.
+The glass that your eyewear is made from can shatter and cause much bigger problems to your eyesight, so spend the extra bucks.

 You may also like: